 Should I Turn VSync ON or OFF?

+The main concern is should sync be on or off and how it would affect your gaming experience.
 You can keep this feature on or off depending on the game’s requirement and your preference.
 So, in the care of your Graphics card producing more frames than your monitor can process you can enable the VSync.
 As, if not turned on, it may result in overheating and screen tearing for your monitor.
-One can enable the VSync from the setting of the Graphics processor’s software to calm things down.
+One can enable the wow vertical sync from the setting of the Graphics processor’s software to calm things down.

 However, if you are playing a heavy graphics game, the frame rates will be lower than the refresh rate of the monitor.
 It is best if the VSync is turned off in this case.
 Since there is no tearing or over-processing to fix, the VSync if left on will only slow down the GPU and cause worsening FPS and Input lag.
 So in the higher refresh rate and lower frame rate case, you might prefer keeping it off as you will not be able to manage lag and sudden drops in the FPS.

-When VSync is used correctly, it can be a turnaround for your bad gaming experience.
+When wow vertical sync is used correctly, it can be a turnaround for your bad gaming experience.
 It will help you in keeping things smoother and cooler.
 However, if used wrongly, it can really irritate you badly.
+Now you know should sync be on or off as per your settings.